-- a) Associate vice president for academic affairs; - b) One representative from the Office of Research & Sponsored Programs; - c) Six faculty members, including at least one Faculty Senator and one representative from the ECU chapter of American Association of University Professors; - d) Legal counsel in an advisory, non-voting capacity.
+- 1. Associate vice President for academic affairs; - 2.
+One representative from the Office of Research & Sponsored Programs; - 3.
+Six faculty members, including at least one Faculty Senator and one representative from the ECU chapter of American Association of University Professors; - 4.
+Legal counsel in an advisory, non-voting capacity.

 Faculty should broadly represent undergraduate and graduate programs in a variety of disciplines across the academic colleges and library.
 Other members may be added by a majority vote of the established IPC as appropriate to the issue in need of resolution and in cases where IPC members need to recuse themselves.
-The chair of the IPC will be elected by the committee at the first meeting.
+The Chair of the IPC will be elected by the committee at the first meeting.